SpoonLabs/astor/README.md

 [![Build Status](https://travis-ci.org/SpoonLabs/astor.svg?branch=master)](https://travis-ci.org/SpoonLabs/astor)

+Astor is an automatic software repair framework in Java for Java.
+It contains an implementation of state of the art repair approaches such as GenProg and Kali.

 If you use Astor, please cite this technical report:

 Matias Martinez, Martin Monperrus.
 "ASTOR: Evolutionary Automatic Software Repair for Java".
 Technical Report hal-01075976, Inria; 2014.